Tessitura is the language that everybody speaks,”

 Now that their Extended Services team has set up the report for the Ballet, Garcia enthuses: “We can create a list for attendees” for an event such as a donor trip.
 They can opt to have the report include biography notes on each attendee, “and boom, there they are: the bios with the pictures.
 [We] hand those off to our board members or to our development staff, and they have excellent tools at their disposal.”

 The second project was a “creative new report” that Garcia hails as “life-changing for our organization.”
 He describes the report as “an integration of Plans and Portfolios with cash flow projections”: the complete-by date of each Plan (in other words, the date that the development staff expects a gift to come in) feeds into a monthly tracker, so that the finance department can make cash flow projections based on those estimates.
 “We just solved hours and hours and hours of talking and financial reconciliation between departments,” Garcia says.
 “The finance director loves it.
 He runs it almost weekly just to see what’s changing.
 The Board and the Finance Committee really love it.”

 “All the tech staff is just so helpful.
 And it’s incredibly organized.”

 Both these projects were easy to implement because of the Ballet’s ongoing relationship with Tech Services.
-The Ballet can determine projects based on institutional priorities, and the Tech Services staff are able to act as an extension of the Miami City Ballet team.
+The Ballet can determine projects based on institutional priorities, and the Extended Services staff are able to act as an extension of the Miami City Ballet team.
 So when the Ballet learns about a custom report that would help their work, or knows that they want to grow their membership program to better serve their patrons, Tech Services can help turn those ideas into reality.
-As Garcia says, the Tech Services team is there to “help us execute the goals that we have set in front of us.”
+As Garcia says, the Extended Services team is there to “help us execute the goals that we have set in front of us.”

 Top photo: Stage 4 — Miami City Ballet Dancers in Ballet Imperial.
 Choreography by George Balanchine © The George Balanchine Trust.
-Photo ©Kyle Froman.
+Photo © Kyle Froman.